 Home to Ohio Wesleyan University, Delaware has many of the characteristics attributed to an American university town.
 From tree-lined sidewalks with historic homes and buildings, to the vibrant array of boutiques, bookstores, antique shops, art studios and variety of restaurants that make up downtown.
-Delaware has it all.
+This area truly has it all, and I'd love to show you around.

 Our Top Picks

-With a history dating back to the 1860s, this restaurant started as a popular bakery and expanded into the amazaing restaurant, and local favorite, that it is today.
+With a history dating back to the 1860s, this restaurant started as a popular bakery and expanded into the amazing restaurant and local favorite that it is today.

 Delaware Antique Mall